anikettrivedi/java-snippets/whiteboard/interview/java_02_java_multithreading.md

 ```
 1 - Volatile
+    1 - Provides visibility but not mutual exclusion.
-    1 - Makes assignment to Long/Double atomic.
+    2 - Makes assignment to Long/Double atomic.
-    2 - Enables happens before semantics to avoid reording of instructions.
+    3 - Enables happens before semantics to avoid reording of instructions.
-    3 - Less expensive than locking (Synchronized).
-    4 - Use where locking might be overkill.
-1 - Synchronized
+1 - Synchronized (Locking)
-    1 - Mutual Exclusion
+    1 - Provides mutual exclusion and visibility.
-    2 - Vibility
-    3 - More expensive.
+    2 - More expensive.
-    4 - Use where atomicity is needed and volatile can't provide it.
 ```

 #### What are Atomic Variables in Java?
 How are they different from traditional locking?